Old Town traffic improvements

 - Amongst residents of the Old Town, 55% wanted a new scheme.

-- In general, people would like vehicular access (for those with legitimate reason to enter the area) to be permitted at all times.
+- In general, people wanted vehicular access (for those with legitimate reason to enter the area) to be permitted at all times.
 If there were to be a timed restriction, the most popular times to ban cars were during the middle of the day.

 Following consultation, the council proposed to implement the following measures: